-Arthur J. Stead, who operated his own reel works at 9313 South Denker Avenue Los Angeles, California, at one time built reels for Joe Coxe before striking out on his own.
+Arthur Joseph Stead was born in Illinois in 1885 and got his start making reels for Joe Coxe in the early 1920s.
+After he left Coxe, Stead started his own reel works which was located at 9313 South Denker Avenue in Los Angeles, California.
 Stead was producing reels of his own design that he advertised in three different sizes from the late 1920s through the 1930s.
 These reels included; the 4/0 size reel which held 500 yards of 9 strand line and cost $125.00.
 The 9/0 size reel which held 450 yards of 24 strand line and also sold for $125.00.
 The 12/0 size reel held 500 yards of 39 strand line and sold for $300.00.
 It would seem that Stead's 12/0 reel was quite a bargain as the 12/0 J. A. Coxe reel, of perhaps lesser quality, sold for $750.00.

 Stead also made custom reels including a small 2/0 size reel and a massive 14/0 cradle style reel built with red Micarta side plates.
 Stead also made reels with a below the rod, tubular, style reel seat.